 Ms Otaru holds four degrees, including in chemical engineering and an MBA, and has considerable industrial experience in engineering and marketing.

-She is also co-founder and director at Doqaru, the Aberdeen-based sales and marketing consultancy.
+She is also co-founder and director at Doqaru, the Aberdeen-based sales enablement consultancy.

 During her time in the city Ms Otaru has seen a rising number of women in business but believes there is still time for more to “thrive”.